DataDog/datadog-api-client-go/api/v2/datadog/docs/UserCreateData.md

 ### NewUserCreateData

-`func NewUserCreateData(attributes UserCreateAttributes, type_ UsersType, ) *UserCreateData`
+`func NewUserCreateData(attributes UserCreateAttributes, type_ UsersType) *UserCreateData`

-NewUserCreateData instantiates a new UserCreateData object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewUserCreateData instantiates a new UserCreateData object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewUserCreateDataWithDefaults

 `func NewUserCreateDataWithDefaults() *UserCreateData`

-NewUserCreateDataWithDefaults instantiates a new UserCreateData object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewUserCreateDataWithDefaults instantiates a new UserCreateData object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAttributes